- Home

 Section titled “Stale sync branches”If a governance/sync-managed-files branch exists from a previous run, the file sync workflow will attempt to update it.
 If it’s stale, delete it manually:

-gh api repos/f5xc-salesdemos/<repo-name>/git/refs/heads/governance/sync-managed-files \ --method DELETEFurther reading
+gh api repos/f5xc-salesdemos/<repo-name>/git/refs/heads/governance/sync-managed-files \ --method DELETERelease automation: release PR pattern

 Section titled “Further reading”- Content authoring guide from docs-builder for page content and MDX conventions